Andrew C. Hecker Memorial Award

 The Edmund S. Muskie Pro Bono Service Award recognizes TIPS members who have the attributes embodied by Senator Muskie: his dedication to justice for all citizens, his public service, and his role as a lawyer and distinguished leader of TIPS.
 In addition to individuals, formal or informal groups, such as corporate legal departments or persons working cooperatively on a pro bono project, may be nominated, so long as a significant number of members of the group belong to TIPS.
 (Only TIPS Officers, Immediate Past Section Chair and immediate past and present Public Service Committee members are are ineligible.)

-Learn more about the Edmund S. Muskie Pro Bono Service Award
+Learn more about the Edmund S. Muskie Pro Bono Service Award and its Recipients

 Excellence in the Advancement of Animal Law Award